 At its core, brand safety is a set of measures that protects a brand from appearing in unsafe or unsuitable environments.
-It continues to be a top priority among brands and publishers, but one of the key challenges is that brand safety is not one-size-fits-all.
-What is considered "brand-suitable" to BuzzFeed may not be considered the same for Clorox, making brand safety a tricky business.
+Implementing brand safety strategies is a top priority among advertisers and publishers, but one of the key challenges is that brand safety is not one-size-fits-all.
+When you think in terms of brand safety versus brand suitability—which uses unique brand profiles, market insights, and strategic positioning to target specific environments for advertising—it’s easy to see how a brand suitable environment for BuzzFeed may not be the same for Clorox.

-While ad verification services have made it easier to protect brands by safeguarding digital ad investments, understanding when to use each service is key to making advertising more accountable and effective.
+While brand safety tools and ad verification services have made it easier to protect brands by safeguarding digital ad investments, understanding when to use each is key to making advertising more accountable and effective.
+Let’s dig into the role of post-bid blocking in today’s evolving digital landscape.

 To set up post-bid blocking, an advertiser generally needs to “wrap” their creative tags with blocking wrapper tags.
 These tags are then uploaded into an advertiser’s ad server or DSP so, instead of loading the creative directly onto a page, the wrapper tag loads first and can run a series of checks to determine whether the creative should be loaded at all.